Lathrop: Colorado’s First State Park

 The murals were painted by Paul Busch, beginning in 1972 when he was 63 years old.
 Busch is an interesting story himself, having worked as a Disney animator.
 An Internet search revealed that Busch contributed animation to such groundbreaking Disney productions as “Snow White” (1937), “Pinocchio” (1938) and “Fantasia” (1940).

-Access to all of Lathrop’s high-plains beauty, recreation and history is available for only $7, the cost of a one-day parks pass.
+Access to all of Lathrop’s high-plains beauty, recreation and history is available for the cost of a one-day parks pass.
 Camping fees are additional.
 For more information, visit the park’s website or call (719)738-2376.

 * Note: Cherry Creek was Colorado’s first state recreation area formed in 1959.
 Lathrop was the first area in Colorado to be called a state park.
 The distinction was removed in the 1990s when all locations became state parks.

 Story Written by Linda Pohle.
 Pohle is a Castlewood Canyon State Park volunteer and freelance writer.